 1. Choose a shared inbox for group emails

-If you manage group emails, such as support@ or sales@, a shared inbox is the most straightforward way of managing them.
+If you manage group emails, such as [email protected] or [email protected], a shared inbox is the most straightforward way of managing them.
 It’s a tool that gives teams more visibility and control over shared emails, enhancing their collaboration and productivity.

 Most shared inbox software provides additional features for better workflow management, such as kanban, due dates, email delegation, and their own automation rules.